TobTheRock/vscode_cpp_codegen/README.md

 ### Known

-- Updating existing header files is not supported
 - `using` statements are not evaluated
 - preprocessor macros after `class` specifier are not working
 - enum classes are deserialized as classes